quintoandar/python-chain/CONTRIBUTING.md

 ## Running Tests

-Since our application is TDD all code must have automated chain.tests.
+Since our application is TDD all code must have automated tests.
 Please, be aware to not "overtest" it too.
 You should focus on **integration** and **acceptance** tests and write **unit** tests only when a function really needs it.
 You can see a pretty good article about it [here](https://kentcdodds.com/blog/write-tests).

 On this application, we're using [Pytest](https://docs.pytest.org/en/latest/) as our unit test framework and [Behave](https://behave.readthedocs.io/en/latest/) as our behavior test framework.
 You can run them with: